svecosystem/svelte-interactions/README.md

 The `LongPressConfig` object also includes handlers for all the different `LongPressHandlers`.
 These are provided as a convenience, should you prefer to handle the events here rather than the custom `on:longpress*` events dispatched by the element with the `longPressAction`.

-Be aware that even if you use these handlers, the custom `on:longpress*` events for whatever handlers you use will not be dispatched to the element.
+Be aware that if you use these handlers, the custom `on:longpress*` events for whatever handlers you use will not be dispatched to the element.
 We only dispatch the events that aren't handled by the `LongPressHandlers`.

 ```ts
 export type LongPressHandlers = {